barulicm/CPPGraphSearch/README.md

-CPPGraphSearch
+GraphSearch
 ==============

-Matthew Barulic
-2013

 A C++ implementation of common graph/tree search algorithms.
 Currently includes: DFS, BFS, and A*

-You can see full documentation at https://github.io/barulicm/CPPGraphSearch.
+You can see full documentation at http://barulicm.github.io/CPPGraphSearch.

 ## Installation